FanChiMao/Competition-2024-PyTorch-Tracking/README.md

 ## 🚗 Demo Results
-### Here are some tracking results on testing dataset
+### Here are some tracking results on testing dataset.
+> The competition provide processed frames from CCTV, there are several difficulties to track the vehicle on CCTV:
+<br> 1.
+Low FPS (about 1 frame/second):
+<br> 2.
+Unstable connection
+<br> 3. ...

 <br>